grabowsp/poplar_branch_indels/analysis_notes/SV_general_stats.md

 # General Statistics for the Different SV Calling Methods
+* Note: I ended up not following through with this, in part because I \
+couldn't get sniffles to work right, but also because it was going to be \
+too much work and time for too little reward

 ## Outline
 1) Number of insertions and deletions with each method
 2) Size distribution of insertions and deletions with each method